ProjectPythia/pythia-foundations/foundations/github/github-issues.md

 In the text below we discuss _Issues_ in more detail, followed by a discussion on Discussions.
-Keep in mind that when initiating a conversation on GitHub it is often unclear whether something is more suited as an _Issue_ or a _Discussion_.
-We, the creators of Project Pythia, struggle ourselves.
+Keep in mind that when initiating a conversation on GitHub, it is often unclear whether something is more suited as an _Issue_ or a _Discussion_.
+We, the creators of Project Pythia, struggle with this ourselves.
 If you’re not sure, simply pick one.
-Fortunately, the GitHub developers recognized this dilemma and made it easy to convert _Issues_ into _Discussions_ and vice versa.
+Fortunately, the GitHub developers recognized this dilemma, and made it easy to convert _Issues_ into _Discussions_ and vice versa.

 ## Issues